 The first time I went rock climbing, I had been cornered by a cougar in the foothills of the Cascade Mountains.
 The canyon we had happened to be in was steep walled and filled with basalt cliffs.
 My only option of escape was to climb the cliffs.
 It turns out, climbing can be an essential survival skill in certain situations, and I decided that I wanted to get better at it.

-How to get better at rock climbing: Like many skills, getting better at climbing only happens with practice and use of proper technique.
-Once you learn the fundamentals, the only way to get better at a skill is to do it over and over.
+How to get better at rock climbing: Like many skills, getting better at climbing only happens with practice and the use of proper technique.
+Once you learn the fundamentals, the only way to improve at a skill is to do it over and over.
 Climbing is a highly physical activity, so mental and physical conditioning is a must.

 After my encounter with that cougar, I took it upon myself to research and learn the fundamentals of rock climbing.
 Even in environments without cliffs or rocks available, there are always ways to practice and get better, with or without a gym.
 It is especially important to avoid bad habits in a sport where your life is literally in your hands.